georgevans/Phishing-Email-Detection/README.md

 - - This is a much faster method but gives me less control over the inital format of the data which could be relavant later down the line.

 I intend on implementing both methods to see which gives the best results.

+# To Do next time
+We need to evaluate the first iteration of the model (inital tests show its not good ha) For some reason its reporting a accuracy of 99.52% but predicting wrong 4 out of 5 times with non Spam data, so potentially an issue with the data we are training it on.
+Look into alternate model parameters and maybe even a new dataset.